dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/OpenIDconnect_practical/06_configure_rbac.md

-# Configuring Role-absed access control in server
+# Configuring Role-based access control (in our server) for "kubernetes_role" created in keycloak

 - some yaml beautifier